learn-co-curriculum/dsc-html-introduction/README.md

 ## Basic HTML Document Structure

-All HTML documents begin with a "doctype declaration" tag, which tells our web browser which version of HTML to use.
+All HTML documents begin with a "doctype declaration" tag, which tells the web browser which version of HTML to use.
 HTML is a language that is currently evolving &mdash; just like English.
-When we open "Romeo and Juliet," our expectation is that the "doctype" is "Elizabethan English."
-In the same way "Elizabethan English" has changed to a more modern form, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags we don't use any more and was lacking some tags we use often today.
+When you open a novel such as "Romeo and Juliet," your expectation is that the "doctype" is "Elizabethan English."
+In the same way "Elizabethan English" has changed to a more modern form, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags that are no longer used and was lacking some tags often used today.

-Since it's not wrapping any content, our doctype declaration doesn't require a closing tag.
-To use HTML5, the current up-to-date version, we can simply declare `<!DOCTYPE html>`.
+Since it's not wrapping any content, the doctype declaration doesn't require a closing tag.
+To use HTML5, the current up-to-date version, you can simply declare `<!DOCTYPE html>`.

 ```html